amusecode/amuse/doc/reference/simplified_function_interface.rst

             function.can_handle_array = True
             return function

-this can be converted to:
+This can be converted to:

 .. code-block:: python